SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

   say, vaccinating _everybody else_.
 - There are other vaccines that require 3 doses (Hep B, DTaP, Hib, PVC13, IPV&hellip; and that's just the examples I could find in 30sec!)
-If the mRNA vaccines for COVID-19 are in that class, "the whorld needs to know that."
+If the mRNA vaccines for COVID-19 are in that class, "the world needs to know that."
 - __Important detail:__ The VRBPAC's job is to determine _only_ if treatments meet safety and efficacy needs.
 It is _not_ about how ot roll out that treatment to the population.
 So the practical logistics of boosters are off the table for today's